sumimakito/Awesome-qr.js/README.md

 It should help.

-### AwesomeQRCode written for Android, 支持 Android 的 AwesomeQRCode
+### AwesomeQRCode written for Android 支持 Android 的 AwesomeQRCode

 Redirect to [AwesomeQRCode](https://github.com/SumiMakito/AwesomeQRCode).